camikazegreen/interview/README.md

 For a similar approach at a different university, see the [Stanford Bean Types](https://github.com/SU-SWS/stanford_bean_types).

+## UA Card

+Built to use ua-bootstrap card styles.

 ## UA Captioned Image

 An image wrapped in an HTML5 `figure` with optional attribution and caption information.